Seeing the whole picture

 Outcome

-I created the first end to end CX foundation for Outposts by mapping the full customer lifecycle, auditing key workflows and surfaces, and identifying the highest leverage usability and service gaps to inform future roadmap decisions.
+I created the first holistic CX foundation for Outposts by mapping the full customer lifecycle, auditing key workflows and surfaces, and identifying the highest leverage usability and service gaps to inform future roadmap decisions.

-I created the first end to end CX foundation for Outposts by mapping the full customer lifecycle, auditing key workflows and surfaces, and identifying the highest leverage usability and service gaps to inform future roadmap decisions.
+I created the first holistic CX foundation for Outposts by mapping the full customer lifecycle, auditing key workflows and surfaces, and identifying the highest leverage usability and service gaps to inform future roadmap decisions.

 Overview